The Proof

 First of all, I'd like to get the thought that those with eating disorders simply starve themselves in order to gain that "perfect" body that they see all over magazines, online, and on TV out of your head!
 This is a huge huge misconception.
 Maybe the media have planted some seeds of bad body image, but in the cases of many I have talked to and in my own case, it contributed none to little to the development of our anorexia.

-It stand for loving all of yourself.
+The National Eating Disorder Awareness sign.
+It stand for loving all of yourself. |

 Over the next few years my ED developed and became a lifestyle.
 I'd go long amounts of time without eating anything and only drinking water, and when I did give in to hunger and have an apple or even a sandwich, I'd immediately start hating on myself.
 I was supposed to be taking charge of my life, I was supposed to be stronger than the hunger because maybe if I could be stronger than my hunger I could be stronger than the other hurt I felt.
 I thought that if I couldn't resist my hunger for food I was failing myself, and the thing I feared the most in my life was becoming nothing.
 I feared not being able to overcome my situation, and not becoming anything better than the examples I saw as I grew up.

-"I learned that courage is not the absence of fear
+"I learned that courage is not the absence of fear but the triumph over if." -Nelsen Mandela |

 About 10 days into it I stopped being able to feel anything.
 I couldn't feel angry, or tired, or even hungry.
 I hardly slept.
 I never ate.
 Then one night, after 15 days of not eating, I was up listening to my favorite Lana Del Rey music and staring at my bedroom ceiling.
 I realized that this wasn't working anymore.
 I wasn't feeling hungry, I wasn't feeling anything, and I'd seen some of those closest to me become numb.
 I saw their life become dry and meaningless, and I did not want to become that.
 I wanted to live, really live, and I wanted to feel stronger than my circumstances again, but my ED wasn't cutting it anymore.
 So I went on a run.
 I ran for about 2 hours until I started feeling tired, and worn out, and when I could feel tired and worn out I began feeling all sorts of things I'd been trying not to.